Premiere logo icon

 4. In the title box, name the Subclip and click OK

-5. The Subclip should now appear in the Project Pane, ready for you to drag onto the Timeline to use!
+5. The Subclip should now appear in the Project Panels, ready for you to drag onto the Timeline to use!

 Basic Editing Tools and Techniques